Report online fraud

 - Never provide confidential information over the phone to someone who calls you.
 Always hang up and call back using a phone number from a bill or from our website.

-- If you receive unsolicited calls from someone claiming to represent Union Gas, hang up and contact a customer service representative directly.
+- If you receive unsolicited calls from someone claiming to represent Enbridge Gas, hang up and contact a customer service representative directly.

 Suspicious e-mails or text messages

 - The message begins with a generic greeting such as "Dear Customer" or "Dear Sir/Madam".